nsnam/ns-3-dev-git/doc/tutorial/source/getting-started.rst

 strictly required at this point, but it will be valuable to take a slight detour and look at how to make changes to the configuration of the project.
 Probably the most useful configuration change you can make will be to build the optimized version of the code.
-By default you have configured your project to build the debug version.
+The project will be configured by default using the ``default`` build profile, which is an optimized build with debug information (CMAKE_BUILD_TYPE=relwithdebinfo) version.
 Let's tell the project to make an optimized build.

 To maintain a similar interface for command-line users, we include a wrapper script for CMake, |ns3|.
 To tell |ns3| that it should do optimized